etoile/CoreObject/technotes/index.md

 to be undone (or redone), and the branch doesn’t have the same current revision as when the command was recorded, CoreObject generates a new revision which cherry-picks or reverts the required changes.
-This is what gives us per-user undo in collaborative editing for free, and the ability to have an undo stack per viewport with multiple viewports on the same document for free.
+This is what gives us selective undo, per-user undo in collaborative editing for free, and the ability to have an undo stack per viewport with multiple viewports on the same document for free.

 Finally, we allow branches in the undo command graphs, rather than restricting it to a stack.
 This is not a major feature (in fact it was a